DrPixels/topcitsummary.github-io/UnderstandingTheITBusinessAndEthics.md

 ### B) Business Process

+An enterprise is a formal organization whose objective is the pursuit of profit through the sale of goods or services.
+It can be viewed as a collection of interrelated business functions and activities, defined by various business rules, aimed at achieving organizational objectives.

 A **business model** serves as a strategic blueprint for organizing and implementing an enterprise's structure, processes, and systems to create value.
 Key components include:

 - **Customer Value Proposition**